 A Safari Experience Unlike Any Other

 African Bush Camps is pioneering the experiential safari concept through the creation of our Super Sensory Safari.
-This set departure itinerary will launch in April 2017, when guests will fly into Mana Pools National Park with Safari Logistics and combine Kanga Camp & Zambezi Expeditions in a 6 night package, fully inclusive.
-The Super Sensory Safari concept is groundbreaking in that it not only includes specific sense stimulating activities with our team of highly experienced Professional Guides but also features the inclusion of in depth approaches to studying natural systems and processes through the lens of Biomimicry (the inspiring practice of learning from and emulating nature’s genius) with specialist guide Rob Janisch and the team at Imaginature, as well as the high tech equipment and concept of ‘Soundscape Safaris’, with Derek Solomon.
+This set departure itinerary will launch in April & November 2017 and April & June 2018, when guests will fly into Mana Pools National Park with Safari Logistics and combine Kanga Camp & Zambezi Expeditions in a 6 night package, fully inclusive.
+The Super Sensory Safari concept is groundbreaking in that it not only includes specific sense stimulating activities with our team of highly experienced Professional Guides but also features the inclusion of in-depth approaches to studying natural systems and processes through the lens of Biomimicry (the inspiring practice of learning from and emulating nature’s genius) with specialist guide Rob Janisch , as well as the high tech equipment and concept of ‘Soundscape Safaris’, with Derek Solomon.

 *Mana Madness Special Applies*